placebeyondtheclouds/gpu-home-server/README.md

 ## making use of the GT730

-it can be passed through to a VM with `x-vga=1` and connected with HDMI cable to a display or a TV to be used as a regular computer, "smart tv" etc.
+it can be passed through to a VM with `x-vga=1` and connected with HDMI cable to a display or a TV to be used as a regular computer, "smart tv" etc. install 470 drivers for ubuntu and switch GDM to Xorg for video acceleration to work.

 ## Docker security